Get A Quote

 The Tribunal deleted the adjustment made by the TPO and upheld by the DRP on the following grounds:

-- TNMM was accepted as the most appropriate method in earlier years and should not be changed unless there is change in facts
+1. TNMM was accepted as the most appropriate method in earlier years and should not be changed unless there is a change in facts.

-- Before adopting “Other Method” under Rule 10B(1)(f), the TPO was required to give reasons for discarding the other five methods specified in Clauses (a) to (e) of Rule 10B(1)
+2. Before adopting the “Other Method” under Rule 10B(1)(f), the TPO was required to give reasons for discarding the other five methods specified in Clauses (a) to (e) of Rule 10B(1).

-The Tribunal relied on the earlier decision in transfer pricing India cases like Sumitomo Corporation India Private Limited vs CIT 387 ITR 611 (Delhi) and Li & Fung India Pvt.
-Ltd. vs CIT 361 ITR 85 (Delhi) to support that TNMM transfer pricing with Berry ratio as the Profit Level Indicator (PLI) is the most appropriate method.
+The Tribunal relied on the earlier decisions in Sumitomo Corporation India Private Limited v.
+CIT, 387 ITR 611 (Delhi), and Li & Fung India Pvt.
+Ltd. v.
+CIT, 361 ITR 85 (Delhi), to support that TNMM with the Berry ratio as the Profit Level Indicator was the most appropriate method.

 High Court TNMM Ruling and Key Observations